You made a good chunk of money this year! But TurboTax has some bad news for you: you owe more than you can afford!

-You start Googling, “Why do I owe so much as self-employed?” and some kind soul on a random forum gives you the answer: self-employment tax.
-You dive into another round of searches and learn that an S Corporation will help reduce your self-employment taxes.
-Then you find out that there are deadlines (of course, you missed them because no one told you) to lock into the S Corp status.
-But there’s a secret solution everyone on the internet seems to be talking about, and it’s called a late S Corp election.
+So, you search: “Why do I owe so much as self-employed?” and a kind soul on a random forum gives you the answer: self-employment tax.
+More research reveals that an S Corporation could reduce these taxes.
+But then you discover that there were deadlines (of course, you missed them because no one told you) to lock into the S Corp status.
+Fortunately, there’s a secret solution everyone on the internet is talking about, and it’s called a late S Corp election.
 And here you are, reading this blog, looking for step-by-step instructions on filling out that mysterious form 2553!
 You want to cut your tax bill now!

 Yes, my dear reader, I will give you exactly that, because I’m a kind soul too—and because my website needs traffic.